kristinashirk/digital-tech/_posts/2019-09-19-HTML- Authoring Tips.md

 This block begins with a declaration that the file you are creating is an HTML file, so the computer knows what it is reading when it parses the file.
 `<!doctype html>`

-Then you are state information about the website as a whole.
+Then you state information about the website as a whole.
 You should input the title of your website within the `<title>` tags.

  ```html
 <title>TITLE GOES HERE</title>